Symptoms of Menopause?

 Sometimes Cognitive Behavioural Therapy (CBT) can help with low mood, as can other types of talking therapy.
 Vaginal dryness can be eased using a vaginal Oestrogen cream or lubricant.

-The aim is to offer women who are menopausal or going through the menopause access to a comprehensive range of information and advice on symptoms, treatments and management of the menopause to help them stay fit, healthy and well.
+We offer to support women who are menopausal or going through the menopause by offering access to a comprehensive range of information and advice on symptoms, treatments and management of the menopause to help them stay fit, healthy and well.

 Call: 01491 756015